 Multiple ballots are sent in a single return envelope;

 Ballots torn or mutilated in the ballot area;

 Ballots contain more candidate selections than what is asked for;

 Ballots with write-in candidates

 New Design of Pension Checks and Direct Deposit Remittances

-Are you planning to retire within the next six months?
+Are you planning to retire within the next nine months?
 If so, ERSRI offers group counseling at our Warwick office.
 A benefit estimate and retirement forms are provided at the group sessions.
-Schedule your appointment three to six months before retirement by contacting the center at 401-462-7600.
+Schedule your appointment six to nine months before retirement by contacting the center at 401-462-7600.